-- 2. On 13th October, 2010, this Committee noted the current position concerning the Code of Conduct for Employees. - 3.
-Following an internal review, a number of suggested amendments are included in the attached Appendix 1 (in bold italics) to address the following points:- - To update any outdated terminology where necessary. - To clarify that certain matters must be reported to or approved by the relevant Director or Assistant Director (see paragraphs 1, 27, 31 and 33). - To identify that personal interests could include the role of company director, company secretary, and trustees of voluntary organisations (see paragraph 16). - To include reference to other existing Codes which might be relevant (see paragraphs 7 and 15). - To enhance the guidance on gifts and hospitality (see paragraph 29). - 4.
+- 2. On 13th October, 2011, the Standards Committee considered a report on the current position concerning the Code of Conduct for Employees. - 3.
+Following a review, a number of suggested amendments were included in the attached Appendix (in bold italics) to address the following points:- - To update any outdated terminology where necessary. - To clarify that certain matters must be reported to or approved by the relevant Director or Assistant Director (see paragraphs 1, 27, 31 and 33). - To identify that personal interests could include the role of company director, company secretary, and trustees of voluntary organisations (see paragraph 16). - To include reference to other existing Codes which might be relevant (see paragraphs 7 and 15). - To enhance the guidance on gifts and hospitality (see paragraph 29). - 4.
 All previously agreed amendments to the Code have been implemented and incorporated in the Constitution. - 5.
-The Standards Board for England was previously informed that further consultation on the introduction of a code for Officers was likely to take place in 2010.
-This has not materialised although the Localism Bill and potential abolition of the Members' Standards Regime continues to move through the legislative process.
-Subject to the recommended amendments, the existing Code for Employees will therefore remain operational until such time as any national code or other amendments are introduced.
+The Standards Board for England was informed that further consultation on the introduction of a code for Officers was likely to take place in 2010.
+This has not materialised although the Localism Bill has now moved through the legislative process.
+Subject to the recommended amendments, the existing Code for Employees will therefore remain operational until such time as any national code or other amendments are introduced. - 6.
+At its meeting on 13th October, 2011, the Standards Committee recommended the Council to approve amendments to the Employees Code of Conduct.